art-2022-bo/Euromap-Planner/README.md

 - Interactive Map of Europe: Developed the clickable map that allows users to select countries and explore art and historical museums.

-- Review System: Implemented functionality for users to leave reviews and ratings for museums, which are displayed to other users.
+- Review System: Implemented functionality for users to leave reviews and ratings for museums, which are displayed to other users. (backend and frontend)

 ### Entity-Relationship (ER) Diagram